zeropoolnetwork/sharded-storage-docs/article/main.md

 ## Abstract

 CPU scaling for blockchain is solved.
 However, storage scaling is still a problem.
-This document describes a horizontal scalable fault-tolerant storage solution for blockchain that can process large amounts of data (beyond petabytes) with Web2 storage overhead and Web3 security.
+This document describes a horizontally scalable fault-tolerant storage solution for blockchain that can process large amounts of data (beyond petabytes) with Web2 storage overhead and Web3 security.
 With this solution, rollups no longer need to store their blocks on-chain.
 In other words, we can upgrade validiums to rollups.